 Panic, anxiety & depression.
 The causes of depression and anxiety symptoms in people with COPD are multifactorial and include behavioral, social and biological factors.
-269 Pulmonary rehabilitation may help reduce anxiety symptoms.
-The efficacy of antidepressants in patients with COPD has been inconclusive, possibly as a result of methodological issues in the published trials.
-Cognitive behavioral therapy and mind-body interventions (e.g., mindfulness-based therapy, yoga, and relaxation) can reduce anxiety and depression and mind-body interventions also improve physical outcomes such as lung function, dyspnea, exercise capacity and fatigue in people with COPD and psychological problems.
-270
+Pulmonary rehabilitation may help reduce anxiety symptoms.
+The efficacy of antidepressants in patients with COPD has been inconclusive, possibly as a result of

 Fatigue.
-Fatigue in people with COPD can be improved by self-management education, pulmonary rehabilitation, nutritional support and mind-body interventions.271
+Fatigue in people with COPD can be improved by self-management education, pulmonary rehabilitation, nutritional support and mind-body interventions.290